drdpedroso/ionic-mobile1-skeleton-project/README.md

 <h3> Creating your own project</h3>
  - Create a new mfp cordova project using <b>mfp cordova create</b>
  - Create a new Ionic projeto using <b>ionic start myApp tabs</b>
+ - Copy the index.js file from <mfpcordova>/www/js to <ionicproject>/www/js
  - Trade de www folder inside de Mfp Cordova project for the Ionic www folder inside the project you just created
- - Inside the Mfp Cordova project, copy the index.js file

  - Paste the index.js file inside the <cordova-project>/www/js
  - Done! :)